-Western saddles are probably more versatile, rugged and durable than other styles.
-They are available in a wide range of designs and prices.
+Western saddles are probably more versatile, rugged, and durable than other styles.
+They are available in an extremely wide variety of designs and prices.

 Hunt-jump saddles are usually rather light and easily handled.
 Here, too, a wide variety of designs and prices is available.
-This type of saddle allows the rider, in most cases, to sit close to the horse, to feel the horse and to communicate more readily with seat and legs.
-As a rule, these saddles require more training of the rider in developing a sure seat than with stock saddles.
+This type of saddle allows the rider, in most cases, to sit closer to his horse, to feel his horse, and to communicate more readily with seat and legs.
+As a rule these saddles require more training of the rider in developing a sure seat than with stock saddles.
 But this usually leads to much better equitation form.